All guides

 One container per pet

-Never mix stool from two animals in the same container, even if only one test was requested.
+Never mix stool from two animals, even if only one test was requested.
 Each analysis must correspond to a specific animal.

 🏷️